barchart/alerting-service-public/docs/content/sdk/lib-adapters.md

 * * *

-### Callbacks.AlertTriggeredCallback :id=Callbacks.AlertTriggeredCallback
+### Callbacks.AlertTriggeredCallback :id=callbacksalerttriggeredcallback
->The function signature for a callback which notifies the [AlertManager](/content/sdk/lib?id=undefined) after an alert has been triggered.
+>The function signature for a callback which notifies the [AlertManager](/content/sdk/lib?id=alertmanager) after an alert has been triggered.

 **Kind**: static typedef of <code>Callbacks</code>